MmmarRTha/expense_control_api/README.md

 # Expense Control API

 ## Overview
-This repository contains the source code for an API designed to manage and track expenses.
-It's built using React, TypeScript, and Vite, providing a minimal setup with Hot Module Replacement (HMR) and ESLint rules for code quality.
+This is an API app designed to manage and track expenses.
+It's built using React, TypeScript, and Vite.

 ## Features
 - **Modal Expense Form**: Add expenses through a user-friendly modal form.